deepesdl/deepesdl-doc/docs/datasets/datastores.md

 [account](https://resources.marine.copernicus.eu/registration-form).
-For DeepESDL Jupyter Lab default credentials are configured, but due to bandwidth limitation by CMEMS they might not be performant when used by several people simultaneously.
+For DeepESDL Jupyter Lab default credentials are configured, but due to bandwidth limitation by CMEMS performance may impair when used by several people simultaneously.

 To use your own CMEMS account: